llvm/llvm-project/clang/docs/ClangFormat.rst

                           The name of the predefined style used as a fallback in case clang-format is invoked with-style=file, but can not find the .clang-formatfile to use.
-    -binary BINARY        location of binary to use for clang-format -non-zero-exit-code   exit with a non-zero status if formatting changes are necessary
+    -binary BINARY        location of binary to use for clang-format

 To reformat all the lines in the latest Mercurial/:program:`hg` commit, do: